 Elliot Grossman, MSW, LICSW

-I’m Elliot Grossman and I’ve been a Mental Health Professional for over 25 years.
+I’m Elliot Grossman and I’ve been a Mental Health Professional for over 30 years.
 I’ve worked in both inpatient and outpatient settings and in both large public agencies and small private practices.
-I’ve worked with well over a thousand clients of all ages and felt it and honor and privilege to work with each.
+I’ve worked with well over a thousand clients of all ages and felt it an honor and privilege to work with each.

-There are relatively few Mental Health challenges that I have not worked with in the span of my career as a therapist.
-And while every individual, couple, or family has unique needs I approach every case through the lens of an agent of change.
-I view therapy as a collaboration between the client and the therapist to first identify and clarify things that need to change and then to develop and implement a plan to affect that change.
+There are relatively few mental health challenges that I have not encountered in the span of my career as a therapist.
+As every individual, couple, or family has unique needs, I approach every case through the lens of an agent of change.
+I view therapy as a collaboration between the client and the therapist to first identify and clarify things that need to change and then to develop and implement a plan to effect that change.

 I am primarily a cognitive behavioral therapist.
-This means that I focus largely on the role one’s thoughts and behaviors contribute to their mental health.
-I try to help clients identify and change the types of thoughts that can leave them feeling anxious, pessimistic, and dis-empowered and replace them with thoughts that promote hope, inner peace, and a sense of well being.
+This means that I focus largely on the role one’s thoughts and behaviors contribute to one’s mental health.
+I try to help clients identify and change the types of thoughts that can leave them feeling anxious, pessimistic, and dis-empowered and replace them with thoughts that promote hope, inner peace, and a sense of wellbeing.